augustzf/arduino-flappy-bird/README.md

-LED Matrix Flappy Bird hommage
+LED Matrix Flappy Bird homage
 ===================

 An interesting excercise in Arduino game programming using one button and an 8x8 LED matrix.